hhru/api/docs_eng/employer_departments.md

 | id   | string | Department identifier |
 | name | string | Department name       |

+### Errors

-In case the current user is not allowed to view the departments of the employer, the code `HTTP 403 Forbidden` will be returned.
+* `403 Forbidden` - the current user is not allowed to view the departments of the employer.
+* `404 Not Found` - the employer is not found.